-Disability pension: Total incapacity for work with between 10 and 20 years of contributions.
+Disability pension: The insured must be assessed as totally incapable of work and have at least 10 years of contributions.
 The disability must not be caused by a work injury.

 Survivor pension: The insured was a pensioner or was eligible for a pension at the time of death.